Rikishi: The rikishi-kai

 The question of wages for professional wrestlers led to the creation, after the Shunjuen Incident, of a wrestlers' club called (力士会, rikishi-kai).
 Only salaried wrestlers belong to this group.
+The organization meets six times a year at the venue of the upcoming tournament, the day after the banzuke is published.

 Traditionally, wrestlers have used a representative to informally pass requests, particularly in relation to wages, to the elders sitting on the Board of Directors.
 The association does not recognize the rikishi-kai as a union in the strict sense of the term.
+The organization is best described as a mutual aid organization, where members set up savings funds for retirement and organize contributions for retirement events.
 Relations between the rikishi-kai and the association's directors are therefore often compared to those between a child asking his parents for pocket money.
 It is common for wrestlers' demands to be ignored, and for them not to push the issue any further.
 In his memoirs, former sekiwake Takamiyama wrote that in the rikishi-kai meetings, the sekitori sometimes joked about a collective strike, but the action was rarely, if ever, considered.
+The organization often uses its meetings to present financial reports or discuss awareness-raising topics.
+However, in 2011, the rikishi-kai discussed the possibility of boycotting the 2011 May tournament after the association called for the retirement of several wrestlers implicated in the match-fixing scandal.
+Kaiō, who was the organization's coordinator at the time, managed to calm things down.

+In the past, the organization was responsible for organizing events that attracted a lot of public attention, such as costume carnivals and tug-of-war and running competitions.
+These events have gradually disappeared due to the risk of injury, although there have been several calls to bring them back.

 Traditionally, the rikishi-kai is represented by top-ranked wrestlers, notably yokozuna, although in the past several intermediaries between the association and the rikishi-kai have been lower-ranked wrestlers (such as Fujinishiki or Aonosato).
 Since Yokozuna Kakuryū's retirement in 2021, the presidency of the rikishi-kai is currently vacant.